-The Board Members serve staggered three-year terms and are all unpaid volunteers.
+The Board members serve staggered three-year terms and are all unpaid volunteers.
 Board members devote an average of ten hours per month to CRB matters.
 This includes their attendance at monthly meetings, preparation for and participation in panel hearings, training, and community outreach.
-Biographies of each Board member are available on the CRB website at www.syracuse.ny.us/CRB_Members.aspx.
+Biographies of each Board member are available on the CRB website at www.syrgov.net/crb_Members.aspx.

-Current Members of the Syracuse Citizen Review Board
+Members of the Syracuse Citizen Review Board

-as of December 31, 2015
+as of December 31, 2017